 We've had an interesting quarter century, first living in Milton and then, after spending 20 years having almost all our holidays here (including our very first) moving to Scotland.

-We've partially or completely rebuilt some Land Rovers, we've shot some guns, we've drunk dunkel Weißbier in the Englischer Garten, we've seen a solar eclipse, we've created web sites and maps, we've cycling across lumpy bits of Scotland, we've taken far too many photos with far too many cameras, we've roamed the UK in tents and, latterly, camper vans, and we've had a thoroughly fun time on the whole.
+We've partially or completely rebuilt some Land Rovers, we've shot some guns, we've drunk dunkel Weißbier in the Englischer Garten, we've seen a solar eclipse, we've created web sites and maps, we've cycled across lumpy bits of Scotland, we've taken far too many photos with far too many cameras, we've roamed the UK in tents and, latterly, camper vans, and we've had a thoroughly fun time on the whole.

 Beth on her fat bike near Grantown-on-Spey